Whiskey Founders Table of Contents

 Wilderness Trail

-Shane has a long lineage in the distilling industry in Kentucky starting in the 1940’s when Dorris Ballard his grandmother met Hubert Ballard his grandfather at the Kentucky River Distillery at the young ages of 14 and 16.
-Doris retired from the famed Stitzel-Weller distillery after more than 50 years in the bourbon industry.
+Shane has a familial lineage in the distilling industry starting in the 1940s when his future grandparents, Doris and Hubert Ballard, met at the Kentucky River Distillery at the young ages of 14 and 16.
+Doris later retired from the famed Stitzel-Weller distillery after more than 50 years in the bourbon industry.

 2